On Topologically Big Divergent Trajectories: A bounded Bruhat type decomposition

 \begin{proof}[Proof of Theorem \emph{\ref{thm: bounded Bruhat decomp}}] Consider the Lie group $N_w := \bar{w}^{-1}N\bar{w}$.
 Its Lie algebra is $\fn_w := \bigoplus_{\lambda\in \Phi_{\RR}^+}\fg_{w(\lambda)}$.
 It follows that $\fn_w = (\fn_w\cap \fn)\oplus (\fn_{w}\cap \fn_{w_0})$, that is, the Lie algebras of $N_w\cap N, N_{w}\cap N_{w_0}$ span the Lie algebra of $N_w$.
 It follows from \cite[\S 14.4]{borel} that Hence, using Bruhat decomposition,

 Therefore,

 Let $p_0\in G/B$ denote the trivial coset.
 Then, \eqref{eq: semi bounded bruhat} is equivalent to

-The orbit $N \bar w_0 p_0$ must have nontrivial interior as it is constructible and the union of its translates cover $G/B$.
+The orbit $N \bar w_0 p_0$ must have a nontrivial interior as it is constructible and the union of its translates covers $G/B$.
 Since it is an orbit, it is open.
 Thus, \eqref{eq: cover of compact} is an open cover.